simonmichael/hledger/.github/ISSUE_TEMPLATE/a-bug.md

 - If you're not sure this is a bug, or if some discussion would help, contact us on chat or the mail list first: https://hledger.org#help-feedback

-- Have you looked at (the right version of) the manual ?
+- Have you looked at (the right version of) the reference manual ?
   Use `hledger help [--help]` to view the built-in manuals, or view the hledger.org -> REFERENCE MANUALS and choose the right version at the top of the page.

-Some details that may be useful to include:
+Things that can help us resolve your issue faster:

-- A minimal reproducible example  (--anon can help anonymise data)
+- A small reproducible example  (--anon can help anonymise data)
-- Any related documentation you have found at http://hledger.org
 - The output of hledger --version
 - What platform you're on
+- Any related docs that you found